Bed Bath & Beyond shares are down sharply after CFO jumps to his death - KESQ

 By Jordan Valinsky, CNN Business

-Shares of Bed Bath & Beyond were 15% lower in premarket trading following the death of its one its top executives.
+Shares of Bed Bath & Beyond opened 15% lower in early trading following the death of its one its top executives.

 Gustavo Arnal, the chief financial officer of the beleaguered retailer, jumped to his death from a high-rise apartment in Manhattan on Friday afternoon, a law enforcement source previously told CNN.
 The NYPD said in a statement Sunday that Arnal, 52, was found unconscious and unresponsive outside his luxury 57-story skyscraper in the neighborhood of Tribeca.